alejo-c/backend-01/README.md

 # Backend 01

-The servers provides an API to manage CRUD requests in a basic books database.
+The server provides an API to manage CRUD requests in a basic books database.

 This repository uses express to manage a node server and its API REST requests.